 FEC represents the cost of all resources needed to undertake a research project.
 It is not dependent on what the funder will pay.
-The amount the funder is willing to pay (and what the institution is willing to accept) is the price of the research.
+The amount the funder is willing to pay (and what the institution is willing to accept) is the Price of the research.
 Project costs must not be excluded from the FEC in order to anticipate a pricing decision.

 FEC uses three cost categories:

-- Directly Incurred Costs – costs which arise from the conduct of a project, are directly charged to a project as the cash value actually spent, and are supported by an audit record, e.g. staff costs, consumables, travel, equipment.
+- Directly Incurred Costs – costs that are explicitly identifiable as arising from the conduct of a project, and are charged as the cash value actually spent and supported by an audit record, e.g. staff costs, consumables, travel, equipment.
 Directly Incurred budget categories are available to the PI to spend on the delivery of the research project.

 - Indirect Costs – non-specific costs charged across all projects based on estimates that are not otherwise included as Directly Allocated Costs.
 Indirect costs are retained and managed by the grant holding department(s) and contribute towards price recovery.

 Project full time equivalent (FTE)

 - The full time equivalent (FTE) is the amount of time an employee works on a project as a proportion of full time, e.g. an employee appointed for twelve months on a project for exactly half of their working time would equate to an FTE of 0.5 (50%) for that period.
-The project FTE is the sum of the researchers’ FTE (both academic and research staff) and project postgraduate students (weighted value).

-- Although a researcher may not attract a salary cost (e.g. visiting academics), their time will still count towards the project FTE – therefore they should be included in the costing
+- Although some researchers may not incur a salary cost (e.g. honorary NHS staff; visiting academics), their time will still count towards the project FTE – therefore they should be included in the costing